 The MCA Foyer Wall Commission is an ongoing program of wall works commissioned for the Circular Quay foyer .
 The Museum works with artists to realise new, temporary artworks that respond to this unique dimensions, location and history of this site.

-This is the third in a series of commissioned artworks for the National Centre for Creative Learning to create a work responsive to students and young people with specific needs.
+This is the fifth in a series of commissioned artworks for the National Centre for Creative Learning to create a work responsive to students and young people with specific needs.

 This artwork was commissioned as part of the MCA’s heritage interpretation program in relation to the historic docks located under the new building.

 Brook Andrew’s vibrant response to the challenge of commemorating the historic docklands is a permanent feature of the building, visible from across Circular Quay and illuminated by night.

 Imants Tillers’ multi-panelled painting was the first artwork commissioned by the MCA.
 It hangs permanently in the original Circular Quay entrance, and acknowledges supporters who contributed to the conversion of the former Maritime Services Board building to the MCA in 1991.

 All images courtesy and © the artists.